digitalrebar/provision/doc/arch/features.rst

 Multi-mode (but optional) DHCP
 ------------------------------

-Network IP allocation is a key component of any provisioning infrastructure; however, DHCP needs are highly site dependant.
+Network IP allocation is a key component of any provisioning infrastructure; however, DHCP needs are highly site dependent.
 Digital Rebar Provision works as a multi-interface DHCP listener and can also resolve addresses from DHCP forwarders.
-It can even be disabled if your environment already has a DHCP service that can configure a the “next boot” provider.
+It can even be disabled if the environment already has a DHCP service that can configure a the “next boot” provider.

 Dynamic Provisioner templates for TFTP and HTTP
 -----------------------------------------------

 For security and scale, Digital Rebar Provision builds provisioning files dynamically based on the Boot Environment Template system.
 This means that critical system information is not written to disk and files do not have to be synchronized.
-Of course, when you need to just serve a file that works too.
+Of course, when a file needs to be served it works too.

 Node Discovery Bootstrapping
 ----------------------------